mtavano/wallet-example/Readme.md

 and then you can use the insomnia collection to try it out.

-Also you can simple run one of the available builds into the `bin` folder
+Also you can simple run one of the available builds into the `bin` folder according your OS.
+Only MacOSX and Linux supported.